 - And more

 Many good rehab centers will offer more treatment options or combine treatment options into one program.
 It is important to find out what you might be interested in when looking for treatment.

-After you decide what types of treatment you want, you will have to talk to your insurance to find out what is covered.
+After you decide what type of treatment you want, you will have to talk to your insurance to find out what is covered.
 If it is not enough, you will have to start this process all over again.
-It is time-consuming
+It is time-consuming and exhausting.

 Second: You could go the same route as the 300+ people who call us each day.
 We are able to help you understand your meth rehab options and can work to place you into one of our top meth rehab centers in a matter of minutes.
 We even talk to your insurance provider for you to maximize your insurance benefits.
 If we can not place you into our center we will point you in the direction of resources who can help you find a good fit.

 - Step 1 – Intake: When you arrive at your facility you will be assessed by the medical professionals to determine your treatment through detox, as well as your rehabilitation program.

 - Step 2 – Detox: After your assessment or intake you will be taken to your room where you can rest and be monitored while you go through the withdrawal of your drug use.
 Detox can range from 1 day to a week, depending on the drug of choice and the user.

 - Step 3 – Rehab: After you finish detox you will be ready to begin your addiction treatment, which can range from a variety of different options.
 This is when you will be able to meet others, attend lectures, participate in group or individual counseling, and learn the tools you need to stay clean.

 - Step 4 – Aftercare: When your time at the facility is over, you will have to go back to your life.
 This can be a challenge for a lot of people, but part of your treatment includes aftercare.
 This is usually outpatient counseling in a group or individualized setting, where you are slowly introduced back to your life and responsibilities.